CalvetIT/onyku/README.md

 - Website: https://calvetit.com/onyku/

-The ambitition is to create a collaborative IT design software.
+Onyku™ is an open-source project aimed at creating an IT design standard and multiple guidelines standards, facilitating knowledge sharing among IT professionals, and developing IT design software that adheres to these standards.
-At its core, Onyku™ relies on and contributes to Open Knowledge principles, making them an integral part of its DNA.
+This software also facilitates the creation and sharing of knowledge in these standards, leveraging Git repository hosts.

 The product is in its very early stages, with only a basic proof of concept for the knowledge-sharing module, which is **not** production-ready.
 We aim to hire a senior software engineer as soon as financially feasible, who will be responsible for redesigning it and building the core product.